Ayoub Baninosrat: Education

 Baninosrat received his bachelor's degree in physical education at the University of Tabriz and then received a master's degree in physical education management from Urmia University.
 He received a doctorate in sports management and marketing from Islamic Azad University, but did not continue his education from the second year.
-He has been a professor in Islamic Azad University of Tabriz. for 18 years in the field of physical education.
+He has been a professor in Islamic Azad University of Tabriz for 18 years in physical education.

 Professional sport

-He entered the wrestling field for the first time in 1982, when he was only 14 years old, motivated by his older brother Davood Baninosrat, and after three years, he was able to reach fourth place in the youth national championship.
+He entered the wrestling field for the first time in 1982 when he was only 14 years old, motivated by his older brother Davood Baninosrat, and after three years, he reached fourth place in the youth national championship.

 Baninosrat became a member of the Iranian national wrestling team in 1990 and won third place at the Beijing Asian Games [2] In the same year.
 Then, he defeated his powerful opponent, Abbas Jadidi, to advance to the 1992 Barcelona Olympics.

 From 1990 to 1996, he was a member of the Iranian national wrestling team in the Olympic, World, Asian, and national wrestling competitions.
+During this time, he also became Pahlevan of Iran of Iran twice.